Websoft9Archive/azure-platform/docs/stack-accounts.md

 #### Linux

-For Linux, the database password was storaged in the file of your VM: *`/credentials/password.txt`*.
-Suggest you log in Azure Portal and using the online SSH terminal to run the the `cat` command to get the password：
+For Linux, the database password is stored in the file of your VM: *`/credentials/password.txt`*.
+Suggest you log in Azure Portal and use the online SSH terminal to run the the `cat` command to get the password：

 ![run cat Command](https://libs.websoft9.com/Websoft9/DocsPicture/zh/common/catdbpassword-websoft9.png)

 #### Windows

-For Window, the database password was storaged in the file of your VM:*`c:/credentials/password.txt`*
+For Window, the database password is stored in the file of your VM:*`c:/credentials/password.txt`*

-You can also find the shortcut for password file from the Windows Desktop
+You can also find the shortcut for password file from the Windows Desktop.

 ### Database Username and GUI